Rejected-Peice/Windows-10-Debloat/README.md

 If you would like to see more stuff to be added to this program, post an issue, will look into it as soon as possible

+Note: This will delete all the existing microsoft store apps, you may have to reinstall some apps you want.

 # Usage